 What are Interstitial Ads?

 Interstitial ads are noticeable ad formats that cover the interface of the site.
-These ads fill the screen on a mobile device or either float in a webpage on a desktop.
+These ads either fill the screen on a mobile device or float over a webpage on a desktop.

 Interstitial Ads Example

 Interstitial ad units can include several types of ads: